LoyolaChicagoCode/clickcounter-android-kotlin/README.md

 # Running the Tests

+## Unit tests including out-of-emulator system tests using Robolectric

 In Android Studio:

 * `View > Tool Windows > Build Variants`
 * `Test Artifact: Unit Tests`
 * right-click on `app/java/edu.luc.etl.cs313 (test)`, then choose `Run Tests in edu.luc.etl.cs313`

-## Unit tests including out-of-emulator system tests using Robolectric

-Click on

 You can also use Gradle: